minhhh/unity-tips/README.md

     1. Drag the instance onto the original Player prefab.
     1. If everything works, delete `__Player_Backup` and `__Player_WithNewFeature`.

+## Time
+**Maintain your own time class to make pausing easier**.
+Wrap `Time.DeltaTime` and `Time.TimeSinceLevelLoad` to account for pausing and time scale.
+It requires discipline to use it, but will make things a lot easier, especially when running things of different clocks (such as interface animations and game animations).

 ## Optimization
 **Use object pool**